juliamartin0/heart_disease/README.md

 Once the data has been cleaned and prepared, and after getting a first look of how the variables act within each other and the target, I applied Logistic Regression to predict the likelihood of heart disease in the next 10 years.
 We chose Logistic Regression due to its simplicity, efficiency, and the fact that it provides easily interpretable results, making it a strong candidate for binary classification tasks like this one.

 **Model Selection and Variable Testing**
 I experimented with different sets of variables to see how they influenced the model's performance, measured by the AUC (Area Under the Curve).
-Initially, I manually selected a set of variables that seemed intuitively important to predicting heart disease:
+Initially, I manually selected a set of variables that seemed intuitively important to predicting heart disease and eliminated those that were highly correlated:

  - Model: TenYearCHD ~ age + cigsPerDay + sysBP + male + prevalentStroke + diabetes (model 4 image below)
  - AUC: 0.726